DJCastle/homeBrewScripts/README.md

 1. Fork the repository
 2. Create a feature branch
-3. Make your changes
+3. Make your changes with proper documentation
-4. Test thoroughly
+4. Test thoroughly on both Intel and Apple Silicon Macs
 5. Submit a pull request

 ## 📄 License